godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/integration.md

 import Link from "@docusaurus/Link";

-Ethereum developers can simply use Godwoken as an EVM-compatible layer 2 chain, just like Arbitrum and Optimism.

 This documentation can be used as an integration guide for wallets and exchanges, or as a reference for developing dApps on Godwoken.
-It describes the reason for developing dApps on Godwoken, the known caveats of version 1 and corresponding workarounds.
+It explains the rationale for developing decentralized applications using Godwoken, the known caveats of version 1 and corresponding workarounds, as well as providing hands on training on integrating Ethereum dApps with CKB through Godwoken.

 Prior knowledge of Ethereum is required for using this guide.